L N

 Subgenus Camellia; Section Paracamellia.
 A shrub or small tree, to 4 m tall.
 Leaves broadly- elliptic, 3.5-5 cm long x 2.5-3 cm wide, apices obtuse.
 Flowers 2, terminal, sessile, white, 2 cm across with 5-7 petals.
 Distribution: Fujian, Zhejiang, Jiangxi, Guangdong Provinces, China.

 Subgenus Camellia; Section Paracamellia.
 Tree 3-7 m tall, rarely 10 m, trunk up to 20 cm diameter, bark smooth, pale grey.
 Leaves coriaceous, elliptic or elliptic oblong, 10-15 cm long x 3.4-5 cm wide, apices acuminate, margins serrulate, shining green; petioles 1-2 cm long.
 Flowers white, subterminal, solitary, 4-5 cm across with 8-13 petals, united for 1-2 mm at the base, 3 cm long x 1.5 cm broad; stamens 340-540, about 2 cm long.
 Capsule woody, 6-8 cm long, 6.5-9.5 in diameter, 3 valves, brownish-grey, warty, containing 12-21 chestnut coloured seed.
-A high oil-yielding species.
-Chang reduced this to a synonym for C.crapnelliana in 1980.
-However an investigation by Huang & Zhao in 1986 showed positive differences between the karyotype of C.octopetala Hu and C.giganticarpa Hu.
-The recommendation is that C. giganticarpa Hu should be considered a synonym for C.crapnelliana Tutch. while C.octopetala Hu should be reinstated as a species.
+A high oil yielding species.
+Chang reduced this to a synonym for C. crapnelliana in 1980.
+However an investigation by Huang & Zhao in 1986 showed positive differences between the karyotype of C. octopetala, Hu and C.giganticarpa Hu.
+The recommendation is that C. gigantocarpa Hu should be considered a synonym for C. crapnelliana Tutch. while C.octopetala Hu should be reinstated as a species.

 Camellia oleifera Abel (1818).

 Subgenus Camellia; Section Oleifera; Shrub or small tree to 8 m tall.
 Leaves narrow to broad-elliptic or oblong elliptic or obovate, sharply to bluntly acute or acuminate, 3.5-9 cm long x 1.8-4.2 cm wide.
 Flowers perulate, terminal, solitary or in pairs, fragrant, white with 5-7 petals.
 Flowers usually 5-6 cm across but can reach 8-9 cm in some specimens.
 Fruit 3-4.5 cm in diameter.
 Widely cultivated as a commercial crop for tea-oil in the provinces south of the Changjiang river.
-Synonyms: C.drupifera, C.oleosa.
-Distribution: a wide range throughout Southern China.
+Synonyms: Camellia drupifera, C. oleosa.
+Widely distributed in South China.

 Camellia omiensis Chang (1981).